renegens/Android-Studio-Helpers/README.md

 Then you can create a new `MVP Activity`.
 It will create:

 - An `Activity`
-- A layout for your Activity
+- A layout for your Activity based on Constraint Layout
 - A `Component` and a `Module` for Dagger 2 injection
 - A `View` interface for your Activity
 - A `Presenter` interface and default implementation class